Multilevel functional distributional models with application to continuous glucose monitoring in diabetes clinical trials: Simulations

-Our simulation study has two different scenarios.
-In the first scenario, we generate data directly from a multilevel quantile process that contains individual and visit effects but the fixed effect are independent of a vector of patient covariates $X$.
-In the second scenario, we simulate data from a quantile process that depends on a vector of covariates $X$.
-In both of these scenarios, we conducted multiple simulations by varying the sample sizes and the number of covariates.
+We consider two different simulation scenarios: (1) generate data directly from a multilevel quantile process that contains individual and visit effects, but the fixed effects do not depend on a vector of covariates, $X$; and (2) generate data from a quantile process that depends on a vector of covariates $X$.
+In both scenarios, simulations were conducted for different sample sizes.